-Regular chimney cleanings are an important part of maintaining your chimney and keeping it safe for use.
+Regular chimney cleanings are an essential part of maintaining your chimney and keeping it safe for use.
 Unfortunately, many homeowners go too long in between chimney cleanings or make the mistake of assuming that only burning a creosote log is “good enough.”
 In reality, professional chimney cleaning is highly recommended to protect your home and your loved ones from smoke and fire hazards caused by dirty chimneys.
-We recently encountered a that needed chimney repairs in Ellicott City, MD that would have never needed the chimney repairs if the homeowner had decided to hire a chimney sweep every year.
+We recently encountered a home in Ellicott city that needed chimney repairs.
+The repairs would not have been needed if the homeowner hired a chimney sweep every year.

-Not sure if your chimney is in need of a cleaning?
-We have got some telltale signs to watch.
-Here are 4 ways to know that you need your chimney cleaned:
+Not sure if your chimney needs cleaning?
+There are some telltale signs to watch.
+Here are four ways to know that you need your chimney cleaned:

 - It has been more than a year since your last chimney sweep.